-To achieve a combination of ride comfort and a fun-to-drive character in all weather conditions, Acura used the famed Nürburgring Nördschleife circuit in Germany as an essential development tool.
+To achieve a combination of ride comfort and a fun-to-drive character in most weather conditions, Acura used the famed Nürburgring Nördschleife circuit in Germany as an essential development tool.
 This 12.9-mile course contains more than 170 corners and is considered the toughest natural road course in the world.
 Engineers used the Nürburgring as a "weakness finder" because it clearly exposes problems with a vehicle's dynamics, making them easier to identify and fix.
-Engineers took the ZDX to the Nürburgring on two separate occasions-once during pre-prototype testing to develop what would become the production suspension systems, and a second time with a prototype.
+Engineers took the ZDX to the Nürburgring on two separate occasions— once during pre-prototype testing to develop what would become the production suspension systems, and a second time with a prototype.

 With its standard 19x8.5-inch wheels and available Active Damper System, the ZDX offers an excellent blend of all-season handling capability.
 Focusing on a passionate European driving experience, while also providing sophisticated control of NVH, the ZDX is a supremely comfortable long-distance machine and an exhilarating partner on back roads.

 The overall dynamic target for the Acura ZDX was to provide sports sedan-like ride and handling without compromising ground clearance and all-weather handling performance.
-Built for driving passion, the ZDX achieves these three goals:
+Built for driving passion, the ZDX achieves these three main goals:

 - Enjoyable and comfortable overall driving experience